DrCheeseFace/chombo/README.md

 - [x] displaying output
 - [ ] figure out how to use cmake to add sdl3 and sdl3ttf as vendored
 - [ ] figure out creating platform specific executable

+## Contributing

+- If you spot a bug, put in an issue with how to reproduce it
+- If you think this could do with some changes, make a suggestion in an issue
+- If you'd like to contribute, DO IT (send a PR)

 ![](https://c.tenor.com/wjvQf6cClREAAAAd/tenor.gif)